Basic Inventory Management

 Bags

-Bags provide additional storage ranging from 4 to 32 slots.
-The Starter Backpack is a default inventory bag that has 20 slots.
 Bags are not level dependent and can be upgraded immediately.
 In addition to the Starter Backpack you can equip up to 4 additional bags.
-You can also purchase additional bag slots through the Gem Store.

-• 4 slot bags can be purchased from vendors for 32 copper
+4 slot bags can be purchased from vendors for 32 copper

-• 8 slot bags can be made by crafters (tailor, leatherworker, armorsmith) with 20 tier 1 materials (jute scrap, rawhide scraps, copper ore)
+8 slot bags can be made by crafters (tailor, leatherworker, armorsmith) with 20 tier 1 materials (jute scrap, rawhide scraps, copper ore)

 • Each tier of crafting makes a higher quality bag (10 slots, 12 slots, 14 slots, etc.).
 In addition to raw materials, these higher level bags require an increasingly expensive vendor item called runes of holding.

-• 20 slot bags can be made at max level, and they require a superior rune of holding (10 gold) to make.
+20 slot bags can be made at max level, and they require a superior rune of holding (10 gold) to make

 Specialty Bags